faberjs/faber-cli/README.md

 npm install -g faber-cli
 ```

+### Demo

+For having a quick demonstration of how Faber is used, try the [faber-demo](https://github.com/faberjs/faber-demo) example repository.

 ### Usage

-Here is a quick overview of how to use Faber on your projects:
+Before diving into details, here is a quick overview of how you can use Faber on your projects:

 If you want to **prepare a boilerplate** for using Faber:

 1. Create a [faberconfig](#configuring-faberconfig) file at the root of your boilerplate repository;
 2. Write the [actions](#actions) to be executed on the boilerplate when creating a new project with it;
 3. Prepare the [data](#passing-data) you want to use in your actions;
-4. Test your actions with the [execute](#faber-execute) CLI command.
+4. Test your actions with the [`faber execute`](#faber-execute) CLI command.

 If you want to **use an existing boilerplate** to create a new project:

 1. Prepare the [data](#passing-data) you want to use for your project as a minified JSON;
 2. Choose a repository of a boilerplate to use as a template;
-3. Use the [create](`faber-create`) CLI command to bootstrap a new project.
+3. Use the [`faber create`](#faber-create) CLI command to bootstrap a new project.

 ### Configuring `faberconfig`